Salim255/KUBERNETES-DEPLOYMENT-IMPERATIVE-APPROACHE/README.md

 ## 1\ Create deployment.ymal

-## 2\ run: kubectl apply -f deployment.yml ; to apply configureted file to connected cluster
+## 2\ run: kubectl apply -f=deployment.yml ; to apply configureted file to connected cluster

 ## 3\ run: kubectl get deployment ; to see the result up and running